 The impact of care will affect all of us in our lives, either as parents, carers and/or as people being cared for.
-A carer is someone who provides unpaid care and support to family members and friends who are living with a disability, mental health challenge, chronic condition, terminal illness, an alcohol or drug dependency, or who are frail aged.
+A carer is someone who provides unpaid care and support to family members and friends who are living with disability, a mental health challenge, chronic condition, terminal illness, alcohol or drug dependency, or who are frail aged.

 As of 2018, there were 2.65 million carers in Australia with 70% of these working-age carers employed.
 As we see advances in healthcare, our population is now living longer and this means the number of carers we see within our nation will continue to grow.
 Considering the impact this may have on your staff members who are caring can help organisations and businesses stay ahead of the trend by providing adequate workplace provisions for employees.

 Maintaining paid work and an unpaid caring role can cause a significant amount of stress to carers balancing these responsibilities.
 The nature and intensity of the caring role can vary significantly from person to person.
 Carers of someone with a physical disability or impairment may provide assistance with bathing, dressing, and physical mobility, while those who care for someone with a mental health challenge may manage symptoms, provide emotional support and assist with domestic tasks.
 Some carers looking after family members with chronic conditions often play a key role in medical treatment including taking the person to and from appointments, administering medications, monitoring vital signs and managing wounds and dressings.
 Each carer will have different needs but the support they may need from an employer will often come down to flexible workplace provisions.